 Robert W. Hahn, Senior Visiting Fellow, Smith School, University of Oxford

-Scott E. Harrington, Alam B. Miller Professor, Wharton School, University of Pennsylvania
+Scott E. Harrington, Alan B. Miller Professor, Wharton School, University of Pennsylvania

 James J. Heckman, Henry Schultz Distinguished Service Professor of Economics, University of Chicago